 - Julie Baker, MPA, CHCEF - Planning Committee Member

 - Tiffany Conroy, LISW - Moderator

 - Bery Engebretsen, MD - Activity Director

 - Nicolas Foss, EdD, MS, IADC, ICGC-II, BACC - Planning Committee Member

 - Nicole Gastala, MD - Planning Committee Member

-- Andrea Storjohann MSN, ARNP, PMHNP-BC, CADC - Planning Committee Member, Intends to discuss the off-label use of products.
+- Andrea Storjohann MSN, ARNP, PMHNP-BC, CADC - Planning Committee Member

 - 1.50 AMA PRA Category 1 Credits™

 - 1.50 AOA Category 2A